HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 mysqlbinlog --base64-output=decode-rows --skip-gtids --to-last-log --stop-never --database= database name --start-position=binlog initial position binlog file name | mysql -u username -p password -h server -Pservice port -c --show-warnings=false
 ```

+> !Note
+>
-Note: `--to-last-log` could be replaced with --stop-position, specify end position of binlog instead of the latest execution position of binlog.
+> `--to-last-log` could be replaced with `--stop-position`, specify end position of binlog instead of the latest execution position of binlog.

 For example, if hoping to import physical database db01 in 192.168.200.77:3306 to LogicDB logicdb01 configured on the management platform, then the belonging compute node of the LogicDB is 192.168.210.30.